fiaschettima/noteTaking-mod11/README.md

 # noteTaking-mod11

 This project allows the user to save notes and re-visit them later.
+As well as delete any note by clicking on the red trash bin icon on the left hand side of the page.
 <br>[Deployed Link]( https://notetakingmod11.herokuapp.com/)

 ---